 You can also preview VR experience from your computer.
 Use the white pointer to interact with tags and interface elements, click and drag the image to change your view direction.

 While it is possible to view ThingLink VR from a phone, you would still need a headset similar to Google Cardboard.

-If you are having trouble viewing VR from your phone, please make sure that you’ve enabled accelerometer for your iOS device & WebVR for Android.
+If you are having trouble viewing VR from your phone, please make sure that you’ve enabled accelerometer for your iOS device (iOS 12.2 and older) & WebVR for Android.
 Older devices may be unable to load VR mode due to lack of processing power.